 Our Commitment to Sustainable Operations

 AMC has a long-standing commitment to using its huts, lodges, and sporting camps as models for sustainable operations and environmental stewardship.
 At Highland Center we compost food scraps.
-Highland Center also has a solar panel for some electricity needs, use composting toilets in Thayer Hall, and use light fixtures that minimize light pollution, and a wood boiler, fueled by sustainable and locally-sourced firewood, for heat and hot water.
+Highland Center also has a solar panel for some electricity needs, composting toilets in Thayer Hall, fixtures that minimize light pollution, and a wood boiler, fueled by sustainable and locally-sourced firewood, for heat and hot water.